siris/shanesofos.com/mkdocs/resume/skillset.md

 * 12+ years GNU/Linux OS Usage
 * 12+ years Computer Systems Administration
 * Expertise with practicing, testing and implementing the principals Infrastructure as Code
-* Expertise in designing, testing, implementing and leveraging automation frameworks like Chef and Ansible across global multi-thousand node environments
+* Expertise in designing, testing, implementing, and leveraging automation frameworks like Chef, Ansible, and Salt across global multi-thousand node environments
-* Expertise in physical and virtual systems provisioning from bare metal to userspace applications
+* Expertise in physical and virtual systems provisioning from bare metal to operating system userspace applications
 * Expertise in systems package management, artifact generation, and artifact distribution
 * Excellent understanding of GNU/Linux Operation System fundamentals
 * Excellent understanding and ability in writing detailed, useful systems documentation
 * Knowledgeable with writing Object Oriented programming languages such as Ruby
+* Knowledgeable with using Behavior-driven Test-driven Development processes and techniques
 * Acute analytical approach to technical problems
-* Data driven philosophy when problem solving complex systems breakage
+* Data driven philosophy when problem solving complex systems breakage scenarios
 * Excellent inter-personal, communication, written and language skills
 * Excellent organizational skills